Sandy Cornish

 Sandy Cornish (1793–1869) was an African American farmer, businessperson, and civic leader in Key West, Florida.
-As a formerly enslaved man who purchased his freedom, he publicly maimed himself to prevent being returned to slavery.
+As a former slave who purchased his freedom, he publicly maimed himself to prevent being returned to slavery.

 Slavery and freedom

 Cornish was born into slavery in Maryland in 1793.
-In 1839, his enslaver hired him out to a railroad-building project in Port Leon, Florida.
+In 1839, his owner hired him out to a railroad-building project in Port Leon, Florida.
 The position allowed Cornish to earn money for himself, and after nine years of work at $600 a year, he was able to purchase his freedom and that of his wife Lillah.
 However, the papers showing him to be free were destroyed in a fire.
 Lacking proof of his emancipation, he was seized by slave traders but managed to break free.
 The next day, he gathered a crowd of onlookers in Port Leon.
 He loudly proclaimed that having purchased his freedom once, he would not return to slavery under any circumstances.
 He then deliberately maimed himself, stabbing himself in the leg, slashing the muscles of one ankle, and cutting off a finger of his left hand, which he proceeded to sew back on with a needle and thread.
 These injuries made him worthless to enslave and thus immune to recapture.
 Friends took him home in a wheelbarrow, and he eventually recovered his health.